Benjivack/pura-vida/journals/zac_mcclarnon.md

+23 oct
+    today i started and finished back end unit tests for the review functions with help from Brian, im starting to clean up my code then transition into css to make my webpages ascetically pleasing,

+19 oct
+    today i finished the basic requirements of my sections and responsibility making it so that you can create a review for a specific post and then be redirected to the reviews for that post, on top of that you can also create a review from that list,

 18 oct
     today i finished my review front end page with some help from brian and ben i completed a front end list page for all reviews